coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

   <figcaption>Pluto is dwarf planet not a planet</figcaption>
 </figure>

-Now let's decribe Liskov Substitution Principle
+Now let's describe Liskov Substitution Principle

 ***"Subtypes must be substitutable for their base types."***